-Proposal 1: For the election of Directors in an uncontested election, a Director nominee must receive a majority of the votes cast in the election such that the number of shares voted "For" the nominee must exceed 50% of the votes cast with respect to that Director.
-Only "For" and "Withhold" votes will affect the outcome.
-Abstentions and broker non-votes, if any, will have no effect.

-- 2. Proposal 2: We will consider the advisory approval of the compensation of our executive officers to be approved if it receives "For" votes from a majority of the holders of shares present or represented by proxy and entitled to vote on the matter.
+- 1. Proposal 1: For the election of Directors in an uncontested election, a Director nominee must receive a majority of the votes cast in the election such that the number of shares voted "For" the nominee must exceed 50% of the votes cast with respect to that Director.
+Only "For" and "Against" votes will affect the outcome.
+Abstentions and broker non-votes, if any, will have no effect. - 2.
+Proposal 2: We will consider the advisory vote on the compensation of our executive officers to be approved if it receives "For" votes from a majority of the holders of shares present or represented by proxy and entitled to vote on the matter.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Broker non-votes, if any, will have no effect. - 3.
-Proposal 3: For the advisory vote on the frequency of stockholder advisory votes on executive compensation, we will consider the frequency receiving the most "For" votes from the holders of shares present or represented by proxy and entitled to vote as the frequency preferred by the stockholders.
-Abstentions and broker non-votes, if any, will have no effect. - 4.
-Proposal 4: To be approved, the amendment of the 2011 Equity Incentive Plan must receive "For" votes from the holders of a majority of shares present or represented by proxy and entitled to vote on the matter.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - 5.
-Proposal 5: To be approved, ratification of increasing the vesting of future initial stock option and restricted stock unit awards to new non-employee Directors from one year to three years must receive "For" votes from a majority of shares present or represented by proxy and entitled to vote on the matter.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - 6.
-Proposal 6: To be approved, the ratification of the selection of Ernst & Young LLP as our independent auditors for our 2023 fiscal year must receive "For" votes from a majority of the holders of shares present or represented by proxy and entitled to vote on the matter.
+Proposal 3: Pursuant to the rules of the Nasdaq Stock Market, to be approved, the amendment of the 2011 Equity Incentive Plan must receive "For" votes from the holders of a majority of the votes cast on the proposal, voting virtually or by proxy at the meeting.
+Abstentions are not treated as votes cast and, therefore, will have no effect.
+Broker non-votes will have no effect. - 4.
+Proposal 4: To be approved, the ratification of the selection of Ernst & Young LLP as our independent auditors for our 2024 fiscal year must receive "For" votes from a majority of the holders of shares present or represented by proxy and entitled to vote on the matter.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Because brokers have discretionary authority to vote on the ratification of the selection of Ernst & Young LLP, we do not expect any broker non-votes in connection with the ratification.